SmartTokenLabs/TokenScript/doc/design_paper.md

 Any party is able to render and apply functions to the token using Tokenscript, including entities like generic marketplaces, user-agents and 3rd party apps.
 We call these parties "context" in general.

-## Advantages of Tokenscript

 ### Advantages of Tokenscript

 We established that Tokenscript helps to overcome many challenges of Tokenization, mostly in the areas of integrating and updating business logic, transactional behavior and the interaction with different systems.
-Here we will focus on three main advantages of using Tokenscript: Interoperability, Scalability and Security:
+Here we will focus on a few main advantages of using Tokenscript: Interoperability, Scalability, Security, Privacy, User-Interface and Availability.

 #### Interoperability:

 Suppose a property guru named Peter wishes to create a website called "Peter's Pride Asset", where he selects the best properties available on the market, which are represented by a token which serve as the deliverable.
 Peter can create a listing of those properties with rich information of the current price, location, age of the building and even photos, which the users can purchase with a click.
-Peter doesn't need persmission to do so, because the data of those tokens are on the blockchain.
+Peter doesn't need permission to do so, because the data of those tokens are on the blockchain.
 In fact, once the tokens are on the chain, everybody can build his own asset portal.

 However, Peter would need to obtain the knowledge local to how to render the token on his website, like how to get the expiration of a token from its holding smart contract.
 If the underlying smart contract has gone through changes, like adding an attribute (e.g. council rate), his website would need to upgrade.
 Similarly, the transaction rule might be updated to require the buyer to submit an identity attestation as part of a purchase.
 Without a speedy upgrade, his users would submit transactions not conforming and get rejected later in the blockchain.
 In the end, he would resort to passing the rendering and trading of the token to the Dapp tied to this token, returning to a centralised status and limiting the innovation and competition in this space.

 The same problems emerges with a lot of application.
 Tokenscript helps Peter to keep his platform upgraded and to better react on events.
+The real estate token can easily be operated on all kind of platforms.

 #### Scalability

 Horizontally, the same type of asset might have its token instances across multiple networks like Plasma Chains.
-A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian Property network.
-It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
+It can be difficult to have an all-knowing node to provide rendered token information for all existing tokens.
 Therefore, to scale, the knowledge about the token (Tokenscript) must be detached from the access to the token.

-Vertically - by speaking *vertical*, we mean to build upward, to building structured transactions using a token transaction or creating structured tokens on top of a token.
+Vertically, a structured transaction is built using a token transaction or creating tokens on top of a token.
+For example, a token which is made up from 1% property tokens risk-distributed over a sample of 100 global cities.
 Such transaction and token access the component tokens.
-For example, if we desire a token which is made up from 1% property tokens risk-distributed over a sample of 100 global cities, a system that can manipulate such a token must be built with the knowledge about member tokens.
 It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
 Tokenscript would work in the middle for the making of such tokens.

-If we follow the example of Peter's Pride Property website as a Hello World example, it might need the user to submit a transaction not only purchase a token, but also tips Peter in the meanwhile.
-If only the token's issuer's DAPP knows how to assemble a token purchase transaction, this will be impractical for Peter.

-The vertical stack naturally can be a lot more complicated than this, even in simple scenarios.
-You will see one revealed in an e-commerce story in the "Integrate the web" section of this chapter.

 #### Security